Civilian Board of Contract Appeals Overview

 In addition to CDA cases, the CBCA hears and decides various other classes of cases.
 These include:

 - Cases arising under the Indian Self-Determination Act, 25 U.S.C. §§ 450j-1(f), 450m-1(d);

 - Disputes between insurance companies and the Department of Agriculture's Risk Management Agency involving actions of the Federal Crop Insurance Corporation under 7 U.S.C. §§ 1501 et seq.;

 - Claims by federal employees under 31 U.S.C. § 3702 for reimbursement of expenses incurred while on official temporary duty travel or in connection with relocation to a new duty station;

 - Claims by carriers or freight forwarders under 31 U.S.C. § 3726(i)(1) for payment of transportation services;

 - Applications by prevailing private parties for recovery of litigation and other costs under the Equal Access to Justice Act, 5 U.S.C. § 504; and

 - Requests for arbitration under section 601 of the American Recovery and Reinvestment Act of 2009, Public Law 111-5, to resolve disputes between applicants and the Federal Emergency Management Agency as to funding for public assistance applications arising from Hurricane Katrina and Rita damage.

-Decisions issued by the CBCA, rules of procedure, and additional information about the Board may be found at the U.S. Civilian Board of Contract Appeals website (www.cbca.gov.
+Decisions issued by the CBCA, rules of procedure, and additional information may be found at the U.S. Civilian Board of Contract Appeals website (www.cbca.gov).